near/docs/docs/validator/economics.md

 More in detail, the protocol requires your nodes to provide a `MINIMUM_THRESHOLD` of signatures, proportional to the median block producer in the `epoch`, and the number of *seats* assigned to your node.
 If it falls below `90 %`, it will be *kicked out* at the end of the epoch, and you will have to submit its staking `proposal` again.
 In practical terms, you have to:
 - Re-stake your `proposal` again before the end of the failed epoch, and (if your `proposal` succeed),
-- Wait one more `epoch`, which is needed to sync all validators with their newly assigned shard
+- Wait for one more `epoch`, which is needed to sync all validators with their newly assigned shard

 With 730 epochs per year, you will miss at least 24 hours of rewards - therefore plan redundancy over several locations, with eventual connectivity fallback.

 ### Consistency

 Each validator must submit a *valid state* to the blockchain, or the stake will get slashed.
-Beware that validators may be slashed if any fallback system intervene by mistake, generating blocks with the same key across different nodes.
+Beware that validators may be slashed if any fallback systems intervene by mistake, generating blocks with the same key across different nodes.
 Therefore, as a validator, you need a reliable solution that maintains consistency across different datacenters and geographies.
 There are many more slashing conditions, with documentation that is work in progress, please refer to the [EpochManager specs](https://github.com/nearprotocol/NEPs/pull/37) if you want to know more.